sudarshansudarshan/aicamp/Oceanverse.md

 # Module L
 ---
-117.How do a computer represents an image?
+117.How does a computer represent an image?
 (Hint: pixels)
 	<details closed>
    		<summary>Sol.</summary>
 	</details><br>